artinmajdi/Thalamic-Nuclei-Segmentation/README.md

 #### Conclusion:
 The proposed segmentation method is fast, accurate, performs well across disease types and field strengths, and shows great potential for improving our understanding of thalamic nuclei involvement in neurological diseases.

+Note: More fine tuning might be needed for CSFn Siemens MPRAGE data.